-The LLM programme is delivered through a blend of lectures and seminar style teaching.
-Courses are run over two semesters, providing the opportunity for in-depth study without the immediate pressure of examination preparation.
+The LLM programme is delivered through a blend of lectures and seminar-style teaching.
+Courses run for a single semester, with students being required to take three courses each semester.
 Coursework forms part of the overall assessment alongside exams and provides a way for you to measure your progress throughout the year.
 You will also be required to submit a dissertation at the end of the programme.

 Flexibility in the LLM programme structure allows ‘tailoring’ of the programme.
 There are two ways to select your LLM programme:

-3 courses from the selected specialised programme + 1 course from another programme + dissertation.
+- Specialised LLM: At least 5 courses from the selected specialised programme + 1 other courses + dissertation

 A full list of courses and combinations is available online.

 Our two-year Erasmus Mundus Joint Master allows you to gain an international student experience by studying with the University of Glasgow and its consortium partners across Europe and further afield.
 Prestigious Erasmus Mundus scholarships are available for well-qualified applicants.